exoeconomy/DiscordTipBot/README.md

 rpcPassword - rpc password
 walletPassword - wallet's password.
-Dont specify if wallet is not encrypted token - discord bot token
+Dont specify if wallet is not encrypted token - discord bot token connectionString - database connection if using diferent host
 ```